Drexel Dragons: Men's lacrosse

 In 2014, Drexel scored in the third overtime as the Dragons came from behind to defeat Hofstra 11–10, to win its first Colonial Athletic Association championship and earn their first-ever NCAA tournament berth.
 Drexel trailed by three with five minutes to play in the fourth quarter, but rallied to force the overtime, earn the automatic NCAA bid and win their eighth straight game.

 In 2010, men's reached their highest ever ranking at number 7 in the nation, following a win over then number three Notre Dame, the eventual NCAA Division I tournament runner up.
 In 2008 the Dragons were ranked 15th and reached the Colonial Tournament finals before losing 10–9 in overtime to Hofstra.

 In 2007, Drexel lacrosse defeated University of Virginia, ranked number one at the time and the defending National Champion, Drexel's first victory over a number one ranked Division I team in any sport.
 Drexel's 1998 lacrosse squad finished the year with a then school record of twelve wins against two defeats.
 The season included a 14 to 10 defeat of a top 20 team, Towson University, eleven straight wins to start the season and a number 19 ranking.
 This win total has since been eclipsed by the 2008 lacrosse team which had 13 victories.
 In 72 seasons, Drexel has had 44 lacrosse All-Americans since beginning the sport in 1941.
 Prior to 2014, Drexel had not appeared in the NCAA Division I Men's Lacrosse Championship, but the team did get an invitation to the 1972 and 1973 USILA small college tournament.

 Women's lacrosse

 Women's lacrosse completed 2011 with their first ever Colonial Tournament appearance after a fourth place conference finish.
 The season included a total of three Colonial conference wins, the most since 2007.
 Charlotte Wood in 2011 was the first Drexel women's lacrosse player to be named to the Tewaaraton Trophy award list, which is composed of the top lacrosse players from all three collegiate divisions.

-In 28 seasons, Drexel has an all-time record of 181 wins, 260 losses and 2 ties.
+In 41 seasons, Drexel has an all-time record of 282 wins, 351 losses and 3 ties, with four straight NCAA tournament appearances (2021-2022-2023-2024).